Alimbt/Alimbt/README.md

-- 👋 Hi, I’m @Alimbt
+- 👋 Hi, I’m mbt
-- 👀 I’m interested in mobile 🙃
+- 👀 interested in mobile 🙃
-- 🌱 I’m currently learning android development 😬🤞
+- 🌱 currently learning android development 😬🤞
-- 💞️ I’m looking to collaborate on developers😂
+- 💞️ looking to collaborate on developers😂
-- 📫 How to reach me I'm unreachable 😎
+- 📫 contacts:
+- instagram: mbt.ir
+- whatsup: +98 994 078 64 87
+- telegram : alimbt_ir
+- email: alireza.afrang83@gmail.com

 <!---
 Alimbt/Alimbt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.